Chr15w1986/Metal-Re-injectionPP4/README.md

     - Log in to your own GitHub and locate the GitHub Repository you wish to fork
     - At the top of the Repository (not top of page), just above the "Settings" button on the menu, locate the "Fork" button.
-    - You should now have a copy of the original repository in your GitHub account.
+    - You should now have a copy of the original repository in your GitHub account

 * Making a Local Clone

     - Log in to your own GitHub and locate the GitHub Repository
-    - Under the repository name, click "Clone or download".
+    - Under the repository name, click "Clone or download"
-    - To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+    - To clone the repository using HTTPS, under "Clone with HTTPS", copy the link
     - Open Git Bash
-    - Change the current working directory to the location where you want the cloned directory to be made.
+    - Change the current working directory to the location where you want the cloned directory to be made
-    - Type git clone, and then paste the URL you copied in Step 3.
+    - Type git clone, and then paste the URL you copied in Step 3

  $ git clone https://github.com/Chr15w1986/Metal-Re-injectionPP4

 Press Enter.
-Your local clone will be created.
+Your local clone will be created

 </details>